 In my next article, I will give tips for writing the manuscript, authorship, and how to write a compelling cover letter.
 Stay tuned!

 References and Acknowledgements

 I have based this paper on the materials distributed to the attendees of many courses.
 It is inspired by many Guides for Authors of Elsevier journals.
-Some of this information is also featured in Elsevier's Publishing Connect tutorials.
-In addition, I have consulted several web pages: http://owl.english.purdue.edu/owl/, www.physics.ohio-state.edu/~wilkins/writing/index.html.
+Some of this information is also featured in Elsevier's Publishing Connect tutorials(opens in new tab/window).
+In addition, I have consulted several web pages: https://owl.english.purdue.edu/owl/(opens in new tab/window), www.physics.ohio-state.edu/~wilkins/writing/index.html.

-I want to acknowledge Dr. Christiane Barranguet, Executive Publisher of Aquatic Sciences at Elsevier, for her continuous support.
-And I would like to thank Dr. Alison Bert, Editor-in-Chief of Elsevier Connect; with her assistance, this series would have been impossible to complete.
+I want to acknowledge Dr. Christiane Barranguet(opens in new tab/window), Executive Publisher of Aquatic Sciences at Elsevier, for her continuous support.
+And I would like to thank Dr. Alison Bert, Editor-in-Chief of Elsevier Connect; without her assistance, this series would have been impossible to complete.